Continuous phase transition induced by non-Hermiticity in the quantum contact process model: The notations and observables of non-Hermitian QCP

-and its susceptibility is denoted as $\chi_{LR}$ respectively.
-We think that $\chi$ and $\chi_{LR}$ both have the same function to characterize the property of phase transitions, see fig.\ref{fig_chiLR}.
-Near critical point,$\chi$ is very to close to the real part of $\chi_{LR}$.
-In figs.\ref{fig_mxL16}.\ref{fig_chiL}, we show the order parameter for $L=16$ and susceptibility up to $L=12$, which strongly indicate a continuous phase transition.
+We denote the susceptibility computed by two formulas (\ref{O_R}) and (\ref{O_RL}) as $\chi$ and $\chi_{LR}$ respectively.
+We think that $\chi$ and $\chi_{LR}$ both have the same function to characterize the property of phase transitions, see Fig.\ref{fig_chiLR}.
+Near critical point, $\chi$ is very close to the real part of $\chi_{LR}$.